UdumiziSolomon/UdumiziSolomon/README.md

-- 👋 Hi, I’m @UdumiziSolomon
+- 👋 Hi, I’m @UdumiziSolomon @ software developer
-- 👀 I’m interested in full stack development(mobile and web development)
+- 👀 In for full stack development(Mobile and web development(PWA))
-- 🌱 I’m currently learning mobile technologies
+- 🌱 I love mobile technologies and algorithm sorting
 - 💞️ I’m looking to collaborate on projects relating to backend and api integrations
 - 📫 How to reach me solomonudumizi@gmail.com, solonode@gmail.com